What is Uni Pasta?

 - Anchovy fillet – I use jarred anchovies in olive oil.
 Use a small amount to add deep saltiness and umami to the dish.

-- Butter – I recommend unsalted butter if you follow this recipe, using salted butter makes it more difficult to control the salt content of the dish.
+- Butter – unsalted butter gives you more control over the salt content of the dish.
+If using salted butter, reduce the salt in the sauce.

-- Salt – to avoid bland spaghetti, it’s vital to properly salt the water.
-I add 1 tsp of salt for every 1 liter of water, which is enough for 100g of pasta.
+- Salt – As a general rule of thumb, I add 1 tsp of salt for every 1 liter of water and 100g of pasta.

 - Black pepper – Used as a topping, slightly coarse pepper is delicious.